Lossy compression: Speech

-Other data
+Text and other data

 Researchers have performed lossy compression on text by either using a thesaurus to substitute short words for long ones, or generative text techniques, although these sometimes fall into the related category of lossy data conversion.

 Lowering resolution

 A general kind of lossy compression is to lower the resolution of an image, as in image scaling, particularly decimation.
 One may also remove less "lower information" parts of an image, such as by seam carving.
 Many media transforms, such as Gaussian blur, are, like lossy compression, irreversible: the original signal cannot be reconstructed from the transformed signal.
 However, in general these will have the same size as the original, and are not a form of compression.
 Lowering resolution has practical uses, as the NASA New Horizons craft transmitted thumbnails of its encounter with Pluto-Charon before it sent the higher resolution images.
 Another solution for slow connections is the usage of Image interlacing which progressively defines the image.
 Thus a partial transmission is enough to preview the final image, in a lower resolution version, without creating a scaled and a full version too.